3rd Air Reconnaissance Regiment

 The 3rd Air Reconnaissance Regiment (Serbo-Croatian: 3. puk VOJIN / 3. пук ВОЈИН) was an air reconnaissance and guidance regiment established in 1968 and reestablished as part of the SFR Yugoslav Air Force.

 History

-The 3rd Air Reconnaissance Regiment was established on June 3, 1968, from 68th Air Reconnaissance Battalion with command at Skoplje.
-It was disbanded by order from September 14, 1972, and in 1973 of him was formed 31st Air Reconnaissance Battalion.
+The 3rd Air Reconnaissance Regiment was established on June 3, 1968, from 68th Air Reconnaissance Battalion with command located at Skoplje.
+It was disbanded by military order from September 14, 1972, and in 1973 it was re-formed 31st Air Reconnaissance Battalion.

-The regiment was reestablished by order from February 28, 1986, from 31st Air Reconnaissance Battalion and other smaller units with command at Niš.
-It was disbanded in June 1992 and its units have become part of 126th Air Reconnaissance Brigade.
+The regiment was reestablished by military order on February 28, 1986, made up of elements from the 31st Air Reconnaissance Battalion and other smaller units with headquarters located at Niš.
+It was disbanded in June 1992 and its units have since become part of 126th Air Reconnaissance Brigade.